-Grading for the clinical/laboratory component of the course is based on satisfactory preparation and/or satisfactory performance in the clinical setting using the Clinical Performance Evaluation (CPE) tool.
+Grading for the clinical/laboratory component of the course is based on satisfactory preparation and/or satisfactory performance in the clinical setting using the Clinical Evaluation Tool (CET).
 (See RCC Nursing Student Handbook - Clinical and Laboratory Policy).

 a.
 Clinical Preparation: